2023 Philippine airspace closure: Investigation

 Investigations were conducted by the Philippine House Committee on Transportation and the Senate of the Philippines to determine a possible negligence on the part of the DOTr, CAAP, or any agency involved in the incident.
 CAAP took full responsibility of the incident.
 It was later revealed that the ATMC, which was set up by Thales and Sumitomo, had its last proper maintenance more than two years before the incident.
 It was also revealed that an automatic voltage regulator (AVR) that malfunctioned in August 2022 was yet to be replaced.

-Senate President Juan Miguel Zubiri also noted the lack of security in CAAP's facilities.
+Senate President Migz Zubiri also noted the lack of security in CAAP's facilities.
 CAAP Director-General Manuel Tamayo admitted the lack of closed-circuit televisions (CCTV) in the equipment room housing the ATMC.